PixelSteganalysis: Pixel-wise Hidden Information Removal with Low Visual Degradation: Proposed Evaluation Metric

-To measure the degree of destruction of the secret image, we propose a new evaluation metric to assess the performance of the active steganalysis against both conventional and deep-learning steganography.~We adopt the SSIM and the peak signal to noise ratio (PSNR) to measure the quality of the purified image.
-The PSNR is a basic metric to measure the quality of the modified image compared to the original image (The larger the PSNR, the higher in quality).

-For measuring the degree of destruction, there was a condition that was guaranteed in conventional steganography to keep the recovery of the secret message lossless, therefore, we could use the decoded rate \cite{amritha2016removal,wu2018stegnet}.
-The decoded rate is calculated by

-where $H$ and $D$ represent the original secret image and the decoded secret image, respectively, and $I$ and $J$ represent the height and width, respectively.
+The goal of an active steganalysis is the development of a technique that minimally destroys the cover image while effectively removing hidden steganography.
+To properly examine the performance of an active steganalysis method, an evaluation metric that defines the criteria to be met against various types of steganography approaches is necessary.
+However, the evaluation method against DL based steganography cannot separate the destruction of the hidden secret image from the degradation of the decoded secret image itself.
+In detail, the evaluation method against DL based steganography, the decoded rate (DC)~\cite{amritha2016removal,wu2018stegnet}, is defined by

-After the deep-learning methods are proposed, these methods allowed a relaxation on this guarantee.
-Thus, if we only use the decoded rate to measure the performance of the active steganalysis against the deep-learning steganography methods, the performance has a dependency on the performance of a trained decoding algorithm.
-In other words, the decoded rate between the original secret image and the unmodified decoded secret image is already approximately 90$\%$ \cite{baluja2017hiding,dong2018invisible} in all the recent deep-learning based studies and its value differs by how well the decoding algorithm is trained.
-Thus, we suggest a new evaluation metric called the destruction rate.
-The destruction rate is defined by
+A condition that was guaranteed in conventional steganography is $\mathbf{s}$ = $\mathbf{d}$.
+Therefore, we could use the DC to measure the exact performance of active steganalysis.
+However, the decoding method of the DL based steganography algorithms is $\mathbf{s} \neq \mathbf{d}$ (lossy).
+The DC between $\mathbf{s}$ and $\mathbf{d}$ is approximately 90$\%$ \cite{baluja2017hiding,dong2018invisible}.
+In other words, the error rate between $\mathbf{s}$ and $\mathbf{d}$ is already 10$\%$, which depends upon how well the decoding algorithm is trained.
+Thus, we propose a new evaluation metric called the DT, which can accurately assess the destruction performance of active steganalysis on both conventional steganography and DL based steganography, regardless of the decoding algorithm.
+The DT is defined as

-where $D^{o}$ and $D^{d}$ represent the decoded secret image and the decoded secret image after a steganography removal algorithm is applied, respectively.
-In order to be independent on the performance of the decoding algorithm, the base image is changed into the unmodified decoded secret image instead of the original secret image.
-We believe that this metric is more reliable for representing the pure degree of destruction of each active steganalysis method.
+To produce results independently of the performance of the decoding algorithm, the base image is changed into $\mathbf{d}$ instead of $\mathbf{s}$.
+DT is a more reliable metric than DC for representing the pure degree of hidden image destruction for each active steganalysis method.
+For example, as depicted in Fig.~\ref{fig:badvsgood}, it is possible that the DT values can be significantly different, whereas the DC values are exactly the same.
+Because the DC value is affected by the performance of both active steganalysis and the decoding method of steganography, its value can be meaningful even if the performance of the active steganalysis is poor.